Cambodia

 Trade Partners

-Cambodia's most important trading partners are China, the US, the EU, which together account for a share of 53.3 % of total trade.
-Most of Cambodia's imports originate from regional trading partners- China, Thailand and Singapore.
-Important export markets for Cambodian products are the US and the EU.
+Cambodia's most important trading partners are China (25% of total trade in 2023), the US (19%), Vietnam (14%), and the EU (8%).
+Most of Cambodia's imports originate from regional trading partners - China, Vietnam, Thailand, Indonesia, and Singapore.
+Important export markets for Cambodian products are the US (38%) and the EU.

 Economic Structure

 Agriculture remains the mainstay of the economy.
 The most important crops include rice, coconuts, cassava, corn, sugarcane, and soybeans as well as a variety of fruits.
-Manufacturing industries mainly focus on the domestic market and include beverages, paper, building materials, cigarettes, and, most importantly, garments.
-The garment sector was a main driver of economic growth and accounts for the vast majority of Cambodia’s exports.
+Manufacturing industries have developed fast in recent years, focussing increasingly on exports.
+The garment sector was a main driver of economic growth and still accounts for the majority of Cambodia’s exports, but manufacturing of electrical equipment and electronics has expanded fast in recent years.

 Usage of EBA Preferences